-Streamline your music with HEOS
+Streamline your music with HEOS Built-in

-Built-in HEOS technology lets you access all your music — from your personal library, internet radio, and popular streaming services like Pandora®, Spotify®, and TIDAL — through the 'X4500H.
+HEOS Built-in technology lets you access all your music — from your personal library, internet radio, and popular streaming services like Pandora®, Spotify®, and TIDAL — through the 'X4500H.

 This receiver can be easily integrated into a wireless multi-room audio system.
 Stream music to HEOS wireless speakers and components in different rooms, and control each room's sound independently with the free HEOS app.
 The app lets you control playback, browse music sources, and select which rooms you want to use.
 Play the same music throughout your home, or listen to something different in each room.